GET HELP HIDE SITE

 Please read the information for the service you require to find out how to request help.

-From 1 November 2024 we are using an updated process for our Children and Young People's Autism and ADHD services.
+Between 1 November 2024 and 6 January 2025 we are making some changes to our referral process for our Children and Young People's Autism and ADHD services.

 The most important thing is to put support in place straight away – this can happen without diagnosis, assessment or referral.
 This means that needs-based support can be provided as early as possible, and children and young people do not need to wait for a formal diagnosis.